NathanKr/mirror-android-app-to-pc-screen/README.md

 <h2>Project Description</h2>
-This project documents a **reliable, low-latency, wired method** for mirroring any Android application onto a Windows PC display using the **Scrcpy** tool and the **Android Debug Bridge (ADB)** protocol.
-It provides a technical solution for streaming content when **web viewers are unavailable**.
-Specifically, this guide is motivated by the need to bypass the lack of a web view for the **Partner TV** Android app, enabling users to enjoy live, fast-moving content (such as a basketball game) on a larger PC monitor with minimal lag and high stability.
+This project documents a <strong>reliable, low-latency, wired method</strong> for mirroring any Android application onto a Windows PC display using the <strong>Scrcpy</strong> tool and the <strong>Android Debug Bridge (ADB)</strong> protocol.
+It provides a technical solution for streaming content when <strong>web viewers are unavailable</strong>.
+Specifically, this guide is motivated by the need to bypass the lack of a web view for the <strong>Partner TV</strong> Android app, enabling users to enjoy live, fast-moving content (such as a basketball game) on a larger PC monitor with minimal lag and high stability.

 <h2>Motivation</h2>
 I want to watch partner tv on my new 27 inch pc so how to do it.